makeevolution/notes/security/authentication-authorization.md

 - Sessions:
     - Basics:
         - After login, user gets a sessionid embedded in their cookies
-        - Sessionid is also stored in the database (separate table)
+        - Sessionid is also stored in the database (has its own table)
         - The user must send the sessionid in the cookies everytime they make a request to authenticate
         - When server gets the sessionid, it checks if the sessionid is in the sessions table and authenticates the user if it is; thus the operation is stateful/not serverless.
         - When calling logout, the sessionid data in the db is removed